axeII/home-ops/README.md

 ## :wave: Overview

 Welcome to my HomeOps setup.
-See the hardware section where I describe what sort of hardware I am running locally.
-Most guys in the community run their k8s on bare metal.
-I don't have that much HW so I use promox and VM to catch up.
-And also I run some services in docker and it easier to separate docker and k3s (iptables).

-Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and cluster as well.
+Here I perform DevOps best practicies but at home.
+Checkout the hardware section where I describe what sort of hardware I am using.
+Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and the cluster. under folder `provision` I store all my ansible and terraform scripts to manage promox virtual machines.
+Some of them are used for k3s cluster some only for docker instances.

 ### Timeline:
 - [January 2022] Rebuild of infrastructure.
 - [February 2022] Finally at the moment of  I am satisfied with the home-ops infrastructure.
 - [April 2022] Cluster is working again yayy.
+- [May 2022] Migrating to robust storage for cluster a monitoring.
 - [Today] Now I would like to move to the next phase -- add more services to my cluster.

 ## :art:&nbsp; Cluster components